NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 6 EXCEPTION HANDLING
 ------------------------------------------------

-If an exception is thrown while executing SL code mini-dump will be writted in `ProgramData/NVIDIA/Streamline/$exe_name/$unique_id`.
+If an exception is thrown while executing SL code mini-dump will be written to `ProgramData/NVIDIA/Streamline/$exe_name/$unique_id`.
 Exception which occur outside of SL code will continue to be captured by the host.

 7 SUPPORT
 ------------------------------------------------